On the Model Theory of Second-Order Objects: Introduction

-We shall now summarize the structure and the major contributions of this work.
+Let us now summarize the structure and the major contributions of this work.
 In \cref{Section_Preliminaries} we review some basic notions from team semantics and existential second-order logic.
 In \cref{Section_maps} we introduce the notion of team maps between structures and prove some of their basic properties.
 In \cref{Section_AEC}, we discus problems arising from trying to fit a class of structures together with elementary team embeddings into the framework of abstract elementary classes (AECs).
 We resolve these problems by defining a generalization of AECs that makes more sense in our setting.
-The objects of these so-called abstract elementary team classes (AETCs) are reminiscent of general models (or Henkin models) of second-order logic.
-The main result of the section is \cref{theorem:aetc.accessible}, which states that AETCs, when treated as categories with team maps as morphisms, are examples of accessible categories~\cite{adamek1994locally}, which are known to generalize AECs.
-In \cref{Section_Monster} we use the general framework of abstract elementary classes to show that one can build a suitable version of the monster model for independence logic and $\eso$.
+The objects of these so-called abstract elementary team categories (AETCs) are reminiscent of general models (or Henkin models) of second-order logic.
+The main result of the section is \cref{theorem:aetc.accessible}, which states that AETCs, when treated as categories with certain team maps as morphisms, are examples of accessible categories~\cite{adamek1994locally}, which are known to generalize AECs.
+In \cref{Section_Monster} we use the general framework of abstract elementary team categories to show that one can build a suitable version of the monster model construction for theories in independence logic and $\eso$.